hatimmakki/remove-unused-files/Readme.md

-# Fast Files Cleanup Tool for Mac
+# Remove Unused Files (very fast)

-A bash script I created to help find and remove unused static files (images, fonts, etc.) in web projects.
+A bash script to find and remove unused static files (images, fonts, etc.) in web projects.
 It's particularly useful for cleaning up old assets in Django projects, but works with any web project structure.

 ## Why I Built This